 A position paper is the result of proper preparation and research for your Model UN conference.
 Once you finish researching, follow the position paper guidelines (the conference should provide you with these).
 With the formatting instructions in mind, follow the instructions below to produce a high-quality position paper.

 1) How you / your country sees the situation/problem in general

 3) What you want to pass in your MUN resolution

-1) How Your Country Sees the Topic Being Discussed
+1) Your Position on the Topic Being Discussed

 To answer the question “how to start a Position Paper’, keep in mind that you are not only sharing your position, but also introducing the reader to see the topic being discussed from your eyes.